Paperwork: Advancement to Candidacy and Graduation

 All graduate students must demonstrate competency in writing by completing either a designated course that contains a significant writing component (at least 30% of the course grade), a 50th percentile score or better on a verbal component of a standardized entrance exam (GRE or GMAT), a thesis/project proposal approved prior to advancement to candidacy, or an approved thesis/project manuscript.
 The graduate writing requirement is built in to each program.
 For more information, please check with your committee chair or graduate coordinator.

 There is no special sign-up for commencement ceremonies.
-You may participate in commencement if you received a degree from Humboldt State during the past summer or fall semesters, or if you have a submitted your Masters Degree Application for Graduation and expect to be awarded your degree at the end of the spring, summer or fall semesters.
+You may participate in commencement if you received a degree from Humboldt State during the past summer or fall semesters, or if you have applied for graduation and expect to be awarded your degree at the end of the spring, summer or fall semesters.
 Details regarding the May commencement ceremony are available online at the http://www.humboldt.edu/commencement/.

 Your name, title of your thesis/project and major professor are listed in the commencement program if your application for graduation was submitted by the deadline set by the Office of the Registrar.
 If you have made changes to your title, you must submit a Request for Program Variation or Waiver form prior to March 22 for your new title to be printed in the commencement program.
 Please contact the Office of the Registrar if you do not want to be included in the printed program.